 How long should paint dry before applying polycrylic?

 It depends on the humidity levels and temperatures.
-Most paint can be covers in about 2 hours.
+Most paint dries in about 2 hours.
 Allow more time on humid days.

 Allow polycrylic to dry for several hours between coats.